Using Insurance for Therapy SessionS

 Understanding the Impact of Using Insurance for Therapy

-• Your therapist is required to give you a mental health diagnosis in order to submit a claim to your insurance company for reimbursement.
-The diagnoses become part of your permanent medical and insurance records, and can be accessible by insurance companies or government agencies, which could impact future insurance benefits and job application requiring security clearance and healthcare checks.
-Consider how this may impact you in other aspects of life and in the long term.
+When you use insurance for therapy, your therapist is required to provide a mental health diagnosis to submit a claim.
+The diagnosis becomes part of your permanent medical and insurance records.
+These records may be accessible to insurance companies or government agencies, which could affect future insurance benefits, job applications requiring security clearance, or healthcare checks.
+Consider how this might impact you in other aspects of life and in the future.

-• Insurance companies put restrictions on what diagnostic codes they will pay for and which they won’t.
+Insurance companies put restrictions on what diagnostic codes they will pay for and which they won’t.
 They may also deny or limit the number of sessions covered.
 Insurance companies only provide coverage for services that meet “medical necessity criteria.”
-Therefore, sessions must focus on reduction of mental health symptoms, not self-improvement, personal growth, or supportive care.
+This means therapy sessions must focus on reducing diagnosable mental health symptoms, not on self-improvement, personal growth, or general support.

-If being in charge of your own mental health care and keeping it confidential a priority for you, then paying out of pocket for therapy may be the best option.
+If taking charge of your mental health care & keeping it completely confidential are your top priorities, paying out of pocket for therapy may be the ideal option.

 You can consider putting funds into a Health Savings Account (HSA) or Flexible Spending Account (FSA) at the beginning of each year.
 This is tax-deductible money that you can use to pay for your therapy sessions.
 These accounts typically come in the form of a credit card.